mhtvsSFrpHdE/prefetch/qpp/README.md

 - 0 to disable rescan
 - 1 to rescan everytime
+- 2 and more to rescan every a period of times

 After folder scanned, all file path founded will cache to RAM,
 so future prefetch no need to scan what files to prefetch again,